metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_object_store_v1_manifest.md

 Required:

-- `sub_path` (String) SubPath defines the sub-path (subdirectory) of the directory root where the volumeSource willbe mounted.
-All files/keys in the volume source's volume will be mounted to the subdirectory.This is not the same as the Kubernetes 'subPath' volume mount option.Each subPath definition must be unique and must not contain ':'.
+- `sub_path` (String) SubPath defines the sub-path (subdirectory) of the directory root where the volumeSource will be mounted.
+All files/keys in the volume source's volume will be mounted to the subdirectory.
+This is not the same as the Kubernetes 'subPath' volume mount option.
+Each subPath definition must be unique and must not contain ':'.
 - `volume_source` (Attributes) (see [below for nested schema](#nestedatt--spec--gateway--additional_volume_mounts--volume_source))

 <a id="nestedatt--spec--gateway--additional_volume_mounts--volume_source"></a>